-Atenolol tablets USP may be administered with other antihypertensive agents.
+Atenolol may be administered with other antihypertensive agents.

-Angina Pectoris Due to Coronary Atheros cleros is: Atenolol is indicated for the long-term management of patients with angina pectoris.
+Angina Pectoris Due to Coronary Atherosclerosis

+Atenolol is indicated for the long-term management of patients with angina pectoris.

-Acute Myocardial Infarction: Atenolol is indicated in the management of hemodynamically stable patients with definite or suspected acute myocardial infarction to reduce cardiovascular mortality.
-Treatment can be initiated as soon as the patient's clinical condition allows.
-(See DOSAGE AND ADMNISTRATION, CONTRAINDICATIONS and WARNINGS).
-In general, there is no basis for treating patients like those who were excluded from the ISIS-1 trial (blood pressure less than 100 mm Hg systolic, heart rate less than 50 bpm) or have other reasons to avoid beta-blockade.
+Atenolol is indicated in the management of hemodynamically stable patients with definite or suspected acute myocardial infarction to reduce cardiovascular mortality.
+Treatment can be initiated as soon as the patient's clinical condition allows (see DOSAGE AND ADMINISTRATION, CONTRAINDICATIONS, and WARNINGS).
+In general, there is no basis for treating patients like those who were excluded from the ISIS-1 trial (blood pressure less than 100 mm Hg systolic, heart rate less than 50 bpm) or have other reasons to avoid beta blockade.
 As noted above, some subgroups (e.g., elderly patients with systolic blood pressure below 120 mm Hg) seemed less likely to benefit.